zooper-lib/ZEF_DI_Core_Generator/README.md

   final double _anyValue;

   TransientService(
-    // Positional parameters will automatically be resolved via the ServiceLocator this._anyOtherService, {
+    // This parameter will be tried to automatically resolved this._anyOtherService, {

-    // Named arguments are considered to be passed as parameters required double anyValue,
+    // This parameter will be passed from `args`
+    @Passed() required double anyValue,
   }) : _anyValue : anyValue;
 }
 ```